+- Drivers in a thoroughfare (a lane that directly exits onto a road or highway) have the right of way over a driver in a feeder lane.
 A feeder lane is a lane in a parking lot that does not directly exit onto a road or highway, such as the lane between two rows of parked cars.
 So, for example, if you were in a feeder lane turning into the lane that leads directly to the parking lot exit, you must wait for any traffic in that lane to pass before turning.

-You must wait for all traffic to pass before pulling out of your parking spot.
+- Drivers leaving a parking space must yield to any other oncoming traffic.
+You must wait for all traffic to pass before pulling out or reversing out of your parking spot.

+- If you are driving your vehicle, and you collide with a legally parked car, you are automatically at fault.
 No matter the circumstance, if you hit a legally parked vehicle, you are at fault.
 On the other hand, if the car is parked illegally, the driver of that car could be at fault.

+- If you open your car door and hit another vehicle, you are automatically at fault for any damage.
 It is the responsibility of the person opening a car door to ensure that there is no traffic approaching before they do so.

 What should you do after a parking lot accident?

+- Make sure that no one in your vehicle is injured.
 If there are any medical emergencies, you need to deal with these as quickly as possible.
-If anyone is unconscious, call 911 immediately.
+If anyone is in serious condition or unconscious, call 911 immediately.

+- If you feel it is safe to do so, approach the other driver to see if they are ok.
 Use your judgement to determine if it seems safe to approach the other driver.
 Ask if they require any medical assistance.

+- Get as much information as you can.
 Your auto insurance company will need to know the time, date, and location of the accident, as well as the make and model of the other driver’s car.
-Get as much contact information as you can from the other driver, including their insurance company and policy number, along with their name, address, phone number and email address if possible.
-If there are witnesses, get as much contact information from them as well.
+Get as much contact information as you can from the other driver, including their insurance company and policy number, along with their name, address, and phone number.
+If there are witnesses, collect contact information from them as well.

+- Call your insurance company to report the accident.
 Your insurance company needs to know about the accident as soon as possible.
-They can help with the arrangements to get your car repaired and start your claim started as soon as possible to get you the assistance you need.
+They can help with the arrangements to get your car repaired and get your claim started as soon as possible to get you the assistance you need.